thingsboard/thingsboard.github.io/docs/iot-gateway/integration-with-telegram-bot.md

 ### Sending Temperature Telemetry

-Now for any of your devices send Telemetry message that contains *'temp'* telemetry:
+Now using access token for any of your devices send Telemetry message that contains *'temp'* telemetry:

 ```json
 {"temp":23.4}